maroomartin/portfolio/manual.md

 A feature that forces two wheels on the same axle to spin at the same speed for maximum traction on uneven terrain.

 ### **Crawl Ratio**
-A measure of how slowly and powerfully your vehicle can move in low gear—important for rock crawling and steep ascents.
+A measure of how slowly and powerfully your vehicle can move in low gear, which is important for rock crawling and steep ascents.

 ### **Drivetrain**
 The system that sends power from your engine to your wheels (includes transmission, driveshafts, axles, and differentials).